izibili/godwin.github.io/README.md

 *Jul 2023 – Aug 2023*

 **APWEN Town And Gown 3D Printing Training**
-Facilitated the 3D printing training for young students and graduates organized by APWEN.
+Facilitated the 3D printing training for young students and graduates, organized by APWEN.
 *Nov 2020 – Dec 2020*

 **3D Printing in Nigeria**